From Xojo Documentation

 When the Profile is enabled from the Project ↠ Profile Code menu, you can selectively turn it off and back on from within your code.
-To turn profiling in, use the StopProfiling method and to turn it back on, use the StartProfiling method.
+To turn profiling off, use the StopProfiling method and to turn it back on, use the StartProfiling method.

-If you want to only profile a small set of methods in your app, turn off profiling in the App.Open even with StopProfiling and then turn it on at the start of methods you want to profile and off at the end of the method.
+If you want to only profile a small set of methods in your app, turn off profiling in the App.Open event with StopProfiling and then turn it on at the start of methods you want to profile and off at the end of the method.

 Performance Analysis Tips

 When reviewing the results, each column tells you useful information, but not all of this information indicates you have a performance problem.
 Here are some suggestions of things to look out for.

 You should evaluate methods that have a high number of calls.
 Try to determine if the method needs to be called so often.
 Simply reducing the number of times a method gets called can improve performance.

 For example, perhaps you have a Refresh method that is called often.
 In reviewing this, you may realize that the Refresh method is calling other methods unnecessarily and can perhaps be simplified.
 Or perhaps you'll notice that Refresh is being called more often than necessary.

 High Total Time

 It is worth reviewing methods that have a high Total Time.
 Now it could be that the Total Time is high because the method is called frequently.
 But this still warrants a review.
 It could be that the time is high because the method take a long time to complete, but this will mean it also has a high Average Time.

 Regardless, these methods are worth reviewing to see if they can be improved.